cinchy-co/Documentation/deployment-guide/deployment-installation-guides/deployment-planning-overview-and-checklist/deployment-prerequisites/single-sign-on-sso-integration/ad-group-integration.md

 ### Dependencies

-1. The Cinchy CLI Model must be installed in your instance of Cinchy.
-[See here](../../../../../data-syncs/installation-and-maintenance/installing-the-cli-and-the-maintenance-cli.md) for more details.
+1. You must install the Cinchy CLI Model in your instance of Cinchy.
+[See the CLI installation page](../../../../../data-syncs/installation-and-maintenance/installing-the-cli-and-the-maintenance-cli.md) for more details.
 2. An instance of the Cinchy CLI must be available to execute the sync.
-3. A task scheduler is required to perform the sync on a regular basis (e.g. Autosys).
+3. You must have a task scheduler to perform the sync on a regular basis (For example, AutoSys).

 ### Configuration steps

 #### Create a saved Query to retrieve AD Groups from Cinchy

 1. Create a **new query** within Cinchy with the below CQL to fetch all AD Groups from the Groups table.
-The domain & name assigned to the query will be referenced in the subsequent step.
+The domain and name assigned to the query will be referenced in the next step.

 {% code title="SavedQuery" %}